RegistryAccord/registryaccord-specs/LEXICON.md

 By providing a clear, versioned, and open set of schemas, the Lexicon ensures that all participants in the ecosystem—from the flagship application to third-party clients and services—can communicate and interoperate reliably.
 This document provides a high-level overview of the Lexicon's core concepts.

-**The formal, machine-readable schema definitions are located in the `/schemas` directory as JSON Schema files.**
+**The formal, machine-readable Lexicon definitions are located in the `schemas/lexicons/` directory as Lexicon v1 JSON files.**

 -----